seanhogge/faraday-hot_mock/README.md

 @conn = Faraday.new(url: "https://dog.ceo/api/") do |faraday|
   faraday.request :json
   faraday.response :json
-  faraday.adapter :hot_mock, fallback: :cool_community_adapter
+  faraday.adapter :hot_mock, fallback: :cool_community_adapter # only useful if the default adapter isn't already :cool_community_adapter!
 end
 ```

-Then add the switch: `tmp/mocking-#{Rails.env}.txt`.
+Then add the switch: `tmp/mocking-#{Rails.env}.txt` (or use the [convenience method](#convenience-methods)).
 Just like Rails' own `tmp/caching-dev.txt` file, this will toggle HotMock on when present, and off when not present.

 > ⚠️ REMEMBER: For caching, it's `tmp/caching-dev.txt`, but for mocking it's `tmp/mocking-development.txt`